Legacy Motor Club: History

 On January 11, 2023, the team announced the rebranding of the organization to Legacy Motor Club, marking the first time since the founding of NASCAR in 1949 that the Petty family has not had their name on a team in NASCAR's top series.
 On February 18, Petty announced that Johnson had taken control of the team's day-to-day operations, leaving him without decision-making power.
 On May 3, the team announced it will switch manufacturers from Chevrolet to Toyota in 2024.
 On July 26, Cal Wells was appointed as the team's CEO.
 On August 25, Bill Scott was promoted from Executive Vice President & General Counsel to COO.
 On October 10, Matt Kenseth was named the team’s Competition Advisor.

 On January 25, 2024, Trevor Bayne was named the team's Competition Advisor.
 On July 14, Bobby Kennedy was named General Manager, while Competition Director Joey Cohen left the team.

 On January 27, 2025, Johnson was named majority owner of Legacy Motor Club, with Knighthead Capital Management purchasing a minority stake and Gallagher stepping back into an ambassador role.

+Strategic Ownership Group

+On March 25, 2026, Darius Rucker was named co-owner of LMC.
+On June 25, 2026, Guy Fieri was named strategic owner of LMC.
+On July 30, 2026, LMC announced that the team would be owned by a strategic ownership group that includes Rucker, Fieri, Bryce Harper, Kelly Slater, Andy Roddick, Sam Byrne, Scott Dixon, Dario Franchitti, Tony Kanaan, Jen Rubio, and Chase Utley.